 - 1. Insert the first previously programmed coded key into the ignition and turn the ignition from 3 (OFF) to 4 (ON) (maintain ignition in 4 (ON) for at least one second). - 2.
 Turn ignition to 3 (OFF) then 2 (LOCK) and remove the first coded key from the ignition. - 3.
-Within ten seconds of removing the first coded key, insert the

-- 4. Turn the ignition to 3 (OFF) then 2 (LOCK) and remove the second coded key from the ignition. - 5.
+Within ten seconds of removing the first coded key, insert the second previously programmed coded key into the ignition and turn the ignition from 3 (OFF) to 4 (ON) (maintain ignition in 4 (ON) for at least one second but no more than ten seconds). - 4.
+Turn the ignition to 3 (OFF) then 2 (LOCK) and remove the second coded key from the ignition. - 5.
 Within twenty seconds of removing the second coded key, insert the new unprogrammed key (new key) into the ignition and turn the ignition from 3 (OFF) to 4 (ON) (maintain ignition in 4 (ON) for at least one second).
 This step will program your new key. - 6.
 To program additional new unprogrammed key(s), repeat this procedure from step 1.